Leikaab/apiconfig/.roo/rules-orchestrator/01_workflow_management.md

     *   Manage the flow of subtasks sequentially, respecting dependencies.
     *   Upon regaining control after a subtask completes:
         *   Process its result.
 Check for explicit 'PASS'/'FAIL' status or tool execution errors.
-        *   **Crucially, verify that success criteria were met**, especially confirmation of passed checks from `sr-code-python` or `version-control`.
+        *   **Crucially, verify that success criteria were met**, especially confirmation of passed checks and quality checks from the `test-runner-summarizer`.
 Do not proceed if checks failed or were not confirmed passed.
         *   Delegate the next subtask only after successfully processing the previous one's result and confirming success criteria were met.

 4.  **Transparency:**